Colorado Springs Motorcycle DUI Attorneys

 - Inconsistent police testimony

 If you have been charged with motorcycle DUI, contact The Bussey Law Firm, P.C. at (719) 475-2555 as soon as possible.
-Timothy Bussey is the only attorney in Colorado with the ACS Forensic Lawyer-Scientist designation.
+Timothy Bussey is one of two attorneys in Colorado with the ACS Forensic Lawyer-Scientist designation.
 He is certified to maintain and operate the Intoxilyzer 5000, as a NHTSA Field Sobriety Test Instructor, and in forensic chromatography (a laboratory technique for separating compounds within a mixture).
 We have the knowledge, skills, and resources to vigorously defend against DUI charges.